europang/tutorial-spring-boot/README.md

 ## 4. Run MySQL with docker for test JDBC Connection

-Install Docker with easy to use installers,  https://www.docker.com/products/overview
+Install Docker with easy to use installers,  https://www.docker.com/products/overview (If you are using a window 7 OS, then visit https://www.docker.com/products/docker-toolbox )

 Run Mysql with https://hub.docker.com/_/mysql/